robomechanics/MiniRHex/Assembly/readme.md

 12. Connect each servo sleeve to the foundation.
   * Orientation: Be sure all legs face forward (semicircle faces the mainboard).
-  * Connection: M3 button head x 10 mm, M3 nut
+  * Connection: M3 button head x 10 mm, M3 locknut

-  Again, it is recommended that the M3 nuts are placed on top of the board as opposed to the bottom of the board.
+The locknuts should seat into the hex cutouts on the servo sleeves.

 13. Connect the servos to the mainboard.
   * Connect such that no wires interfere with leg rotation.